 In addition, the Great Plague of 1349 caused enormous human loss and financial difficulties for the city.

-So in 1365, the cathedral’s silhouette strangely resembled that of Notre-Dame in Paris, and its towers, at a height of 66 metres, were 3 metres shorter.
+So in 1365, the cathedral’s silhouette strangely resembled that of Notre Dame in Paris, and its 66-metre towers were 3 metres shorter.

-Towards 1383, following Gerlach’s death, his successor Michael of Fribourg decided to fill in the space between the towers.
+Towards 1383, following Gerlach’s death, his successor, Michael of Freiburg, decided to fill in the space between the towers.

-The Chief Magistrate of Strasbourg did not like the cathedral’s new silhouette, entrusting Ulrich of Ensingen with the task of erecting an octagonal-shaped 34-metre high bell tower at the base of the North Tower.
+The Chief Magistrate of Strasbourg did not like the cathedral’s new silhouette, entrusting Ulrich of Ensingen with erecting an octagonal-shaped 34-metre high bell tower at the base of the North Tower.

 A graceful spire for Strasbourg Cathedral